epam/ai-dial-analytics-realtime/influxdb/README.md

 This document explains how to manually create InfluxDB buckets and import Flux tasks to support the optional aggregated Grafana dashboards for AI DIAL Realtime Analytics.

-> ⚠️ These steps are **not automated by the Helm chart** and must be performed manually using the InfluxDB CLI or UI.
+> ⚠️ These steps must be performed manually using the InfluxDB CLI or UI.

 ---